 He was well acquainted with Bs, Cs and Ds.
 A pre-veterinary student, he got an F in organic chemistry.
 While many people won't hold that against him, it may help explain why he's not a practicing veterinarian today.

-Perry (a candidate in the U.S. Republican presidential primary) seems to have neither confirmed nor denied the transcript's accuracy.
+Perry (a former candidate in the U.S. Republican presidential primary) seems to have neither confirmed nor denied the transcript's accuracy.

 The governor’s office did not return a request for comment from The Huffington Post.